kollokollo/MQTT-Hyperdash/doc/MQTT-rule-engine-howto.md

 I do
 * calculate the filling percentage of a battery out of the voltage measured
 * Do a rescaling of values from mSv/d to µSv/h.
-* Have shell commands excecuted on a remote machine whenever I press a Button on a MQTT-Hyperdash dashboard.
+* Have shell commands executed on a remote machine whenever I press a Button on a MQTT-Hyperdash dashboard.
 * Recalculate and rescale the data for a plot in a dashboard whenever the user sets a different scaling for X or Y.

-The rule engines consume nearly no cpu power, they are so fast, that changes are instantly trigger calculations on the fly.
+The rule engines consume nearly no CPU power, they are so fast, that changes are instantly trigger calculations on the fly.

 ### Writing own rules

 You should take demo.rule as a template and modify it according to your needs.

-The rule syntax is C with some prerdefined macros.
+The rule syntax is C with some predefined macros.
 Rule files are actually C files and they are  compiled with gcc.
-SO you can add any subfunction you need for calculation.
+SO you can add any sub-function you need for calculation.
 And the stdlib including math is readily available.

-This way the excecution of the rule function can be very fast, but there are nearly no limitations.
+This way the execution of the rule function can be very fast, but there are nearly no limitations.

-For advanced use, the rule definitions allow an initialization functions which is called once at startup of the rule engine excecutable and can pass commandline parameters, ask for environment variables or open configuration files, if needed.
+For advanced use, the rule definitions allow an initialization functions which is called once at startup of the rule engine executable and can pass command-line parameters, ask for environment variables or open configuration files, if needed.
 The demo rule does not make use of it.

 <pre>